 Water quality standards are set and regulated by the California State Department of Public Health (DPH), the US Environmental Protection Agency, and the CPUC.
 The DPH has primary jurisdiction.
 As a regulated utility, Liberty Apple Valley must meet the same high quality standards as municipalities or county water districts.

 Liberty Apple Valley has a comprehensive emergency preparedness plan that is rehearsed on a regular basis, helpful customer conservation programs and ongoing partnerships with local organizations.

 Information on some of our practices and technologies: (Will open as a .pdf file)

 As a member agency of Mojave Water Agency, we purchase imported water from the State Water Project to replenish the pumped groundwater.
-The Mojave Water Agency (MWA) imports water from the California State Water project to spread in the Mojave River to help recharge the groundwater.
-In 2003, MWA reached an agreement with the Metropolitan Water District of Southern California (MWD) to store an additional 75,000 acre feet (1 acre foot = approx. 326,000 gallons) of water in the Mojave basin in exchange for MWD to have the right to take an equal amount of water from the State Water Project in the future should there be a significant drought that would reduce imported water to the MWD.
-This exchange provides a significant benefit to the high desert community by providing a source of recharge water for the groundwater basin.Some of the water we pump has been age-dated close to 10,000 years old by the United States Geologic Survey.
+The Mojave Water Agency (MWA) imports water from the California State Water project to spread in the Mojave River for recharge.
+In 2003, MWA reached an agreement with the Metropolitan Water District of Southern California (MWD) to store an additional 75,000 acre feet (1 acre foot = approx. 326,000 gallons) of water in the Mojave Basin in exchange for MWD to have the right to take an equal amount of water from the State Water Project in the future should there be a significant drought that would reduce imported water to the MWD.
+This exchange provides a significant benefit to the High Desert community by providing a source of recharge water for the groundwater basin..Some of the water we pump has been age-dated close to 10,000 years old by the United States Geologic Survey.
 That means it has been protected and naturally filtered for a very long time.

-Liberty Utilities’s 2015 UWMP The final Urban Water Management Plan was adopted June 15, 2016 in compliance with the act.
+Liberty Utilities’s 2015 UWMP: The final Urban Water Management Plan was adopted June 15, 2016 in compliance with the act.